 You have questions?
 We have answers.
 All, and we mean ALL your massage therapy questions will be answered here, well… hopefully all.
-But if we did by chance miss anything, feel free to contact us and ask anything you cant find the answer to here in our FAQ.

 You will provide the space wherever you feel most comfortable in your home.
 Our massage therapists will bring everything needed for the session.
 We just need enough room to set up the table and a plug for music unless you would prefer to listen to your own!